aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sun Mar  9 05:07:01 2025
+Last update: Mon Mar 10 05:08:02 2025

 ### Let's play! 🎮